afitzer/afitzer/README.md

 - 🌱 I’m currently learning to program
 - 🤔 I’m looking for help with Python and web development
-- ⚡ Fun fact: I work for a company that sells fresh Pickles :cucumber:.
+- ⚡ Fun fact: I work for a company that sells clean, fresh Pickles :cucumber:.
 Check them out [Grillo's](www.grillos.com)